Guide to Storing Your Frozen Eggs

 Where are frozen eggs stored?

 Based on the national data from 450+ US clinics listed in Freeze Health's Compare Clinics tool, the annual frozen egg storage costs for US clinics range between $232 to $1,440, with the average cost being $663.13 and the median being $600.
-Storage costs can vary by city.
-The average annual storage cost in the greater NYC metropolitan area being $824.70 (range $250 to $1,200) and the average annual storage cost in Los Angeles being $516.66 (range $300 to $1,260).
+Storage costs can vary by city - as an example, the average annual storage cost in the NYC metro area is $824.70 (range: $250 to $1,200) while in the average cost to store eggs in the LA area is $516.66 (range: $300 to $1,260).

 74% of clinics offer storage fees in their single egg freezing cycle cost.*